Butwm/Butwm/README.md

 ## About Me
 I'm a backend developer specializing in **trading automation, DeFi, and data tracking**.
-I focus on building **efficient, high-performance systems** that process real-time data and execute automated trading strategies.
+I focus on building **efficient, high-performance systems** that process real-time data and execute.
 Currently working on:
 - A **DEX trading platform** integrating AI-driven insights, automated order execution, and market tracking.
 - A **Flask-based dashboard** for monitoring public tenders in Slovakia, featuring real-time data scraping and advanced filtering.